SigmaTel: Products

 Audio encoding and recording to a wide variety of flash memory in MP3 and WAV formats were supported from microphone, SigmaTel FM IC (STFM1000) digital audio source, or line-in.
 Printed Circuit Board (PCB) layouts and reference schematics were provided to OEM and Original Development Manufacturing (ODM) customers, driving easy manufacturing.
 Turnkey portable media player custom RTOS, framework, and app software was a large component of the company's success.
 SigmaTel provided SoC software to equipment manufacturers of portable audio and video player chips.

-SigmaTel's audio chips have been found in Dell laptops, several Dell desktops, the Sony Vaio notebook, and numerous other audio playback devices.
+SigmaTel's audio chips have been found in Dell laptops, several Dell desktops, the Sony Vaio notebook, some of the first Apple MacBooks, and numerous other audio playback devices.

 STMP35xx is an audio System-on-a-Chip (SoC) that requires no external RAM, voltage converters, battery chargers, headphone capacitors, analog-to-digital converters, digital-to-analog converters, or amplifiers.
 Over 150 portable audio product models are based on that STMP35xx SDK3 and over 150 million such portable audio player SoCs were sold from 2002 to 2006.

 The first-generation iPod Shuffle used the SigmaTel STMP35xx and its product quality Software Development Kit v2.6.
 Other products using that SigmaTel SoC and software include the Dell Ditty, Creative MuVo, Philips, and many others.
 Audio quality for the chip was rated as best in industry.
 SDK3.1x added Microsoft DRM10 support, enabling interoperability with services such as Rhapsody million song subscription service, Napster, and Yahoo!
 Music Engine.